HaMerotz LaMillion 6

 HaMerotz LaMillion 6 is the sixth season of HaMerotz LaMillion (המירוץ למיליון, lit.
-The Race to the Million), an Israeli reality television game show based on the American series The Amazing Race.
-The sixth installment of the series features 12 teams of two with a pre-existing relationship in a race around the world to win ₪1,000,000.
+The Race to the Million), an Israeli reality competition show based on the American series The Amazing Race.
+It featured 12 teams of two with a pre-existing relationship in a race around the world to win ₪1,000,000.
+Starting in Tzukei Yam, racers traveled through Israel, the United States, Mexico, Colombia, Jamaica, Russia, Kyrgyzstan, and Thailand before returning to Israel and finishing in Jerusalem.

-This season premiered on 21 October 2017 on Channel 2 until 1 November 2017 when the show moved to Reshet 13, one of two new stations launched following a split of Channel 2, with the finale on 17 March 2018 and is hosted by Ron Shahar.
+This season premiered on 21 October 2017 on Channel 2 until 1 November 2017 when the show moved to Reshet 13, one of two new stations launched following a split of Channel 2, with the finale on 17 March 2018 and was hosted by Ron Shahar.

-Married parents Evelin and Tohar Haimovich were the winners of this season.
+Married parents Evelin and Tohar Haimovich were the winners of this season, while models Daniel Peretz and Eliyahu Shabtai finished second, and married parents Regev and Helen Hod finished third.

 Production

 Development and filming

 Unlike the previous two seasons, which featured 14 teams split into two groups of seven teams and eliminated one team per group at the end of the first leg, this season's first leg returned to a single leg format.

 This season visited four continents and eight countries including the first visit by an Amazing Race franchise to Kyrgyzstan, a country which has not been visited by the original American edition.
 The show also featured a special episode in the ninth country of Greece, where eliminated teams competed in challenges while sequestered.

 Former New York Jets Flight Crew and The Amazing Race 27 contestant Krista DeBono was the Pit Stop greeter on Leg 2 in New York City.

 For the first time in the show's history, the eliminated teams would receive a chance to return to the competition.
 After the conclusion of Leg 9, all the eliminated teams, with the exception of the team eliminated in Leg 1 and a team medically not cleared to compete, would compete in a leg with the winner being able to return to the competition.

 Starting with this season, episodes began with a shortened intro that only featured the show's logo.